PathogenPlayground/MSBuildWorkspaceInvalidPathCrash/Readme.md

 This repository demonstrates a crash in the Roslyn MSBuild workspace infrastructure.
+It corresponds to [dotnet/roslyn#29494](https://github.com/dotnet/roslyn/issues/29494).

 <!-- TOC -->